squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 >>Previous teaching includes all levels of Introductory and Intermediate Italian.

 **Yale University**, Yale Summer Session

-*Program Director and Instructor, Yale Summer Session in Siena, Italy
+*Program Director and Instructor*, Yale Summer Session in Siena, Italy
 >-Led 8-week study abroad program for 49 students.

 >-Organized market, recruitment, and application and admission processes for the program.